westfieldlabs/pub_sub/README.md

 ### Developing with pub_sub

-You must run `rake pub_sub:subscribe` once to register your personal version of the service with the queue, then you may run `rake pub_sub:poll` to start receiving messages from your own queues.
+Run `rake pub_sub:poll` to start receiving messages from your own queues.
 The services suffix their `service_identifier` with a local identifier (your system username) so your development and test messages don't pollute the production or UAT services.

+To see how the subscriptions look without necessarily sending events through them, you can `rake pub_sub:subscribe` once to register your personal version of the service's queues with the topics.
+This may be useful for understanding how messages will flow, in conjunction with `rake pub_sub:debug:subscriptions`.

 ### Message design and SQS constraints